vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 ### I can't use slash (/) to enter chat!

 Roblox broke the keybind to enter chat on Android builds, specifically on games with legacy chat.
-There's no way for the Sober devs to readd the keybind.
+Only Roblox themselves can fix this, there is nothing the Sober developers can do.
 Games that use the modern chat system should work fine.

 > Roblox plans to remove legacy chat [by April 30, 2025](https://devforum.roblox.com/t/update-on-legacy-chat-deprecation-and-textchatservice-migration/3376880) and force all games to the new chat system.